fvutils/pyhdl-if/doc/source/index.rst

 PyHDL-IF Documentation
 =========================
-PyHDL-IF implements a procedural interface between Python and various HDL simulator interfaces.
+PyHDL-IF implements a procedural interface between Python and various HDL simulator APIs.
 The library focuses on simplifying the task of implementing interactions between HDL and Python at a variety of abstraction levels.